Human Services Counseling

 3 Credits

-A study of the vocational testing and evaluation principles and procedures used in various helping services.
-Instruction and practice in the administration, scoring, and interpretation of instruments used in the assessment of intelligence, aptitude, interest, and personality.
+A study of vocational testing and evaluation principles and procedures used in various helping services.
+Instruction and practice in the administration, scoring, and interpretation of instruments used in the assessment of intelligence, aptitude, interest and personality.

 Employment and Placement Techniques